Clickable Article Contents

 We concluded that we didn’t want to full-time ourselves, but we sure met a lot of people who love it.
 I go into the pluses and minuses quite a lot in those pages.
 As for ourselves, we ended up selling our Colorado home and moving to a town we explored on that trip, Silver City, NM, and it has been a good choice for us.

 An excellent website on cheap RV living is called just that: Cheap RV Living.
-I spent a lot of time on its forums when we were in our rig… Forums is one of the headings on the homepage.
+I spent a lot of time on its forums when we were in our rig.
 Highly recommended!

 The expression “tiny homes” means different things to different people.
 We think of our various vehicles as tiny homes, and we also once lived for several years in a 500 square foot house we bought in Mexico.
 That wasn’t movable but it was definitely tiny!